sunyt32/sunyt32.github.io/index.md

   \[[pdf](https://arxiv.org/pdf/2212.10559.pdf)\]

 # Talks
+* (2025) The Revolution of Foundation Architecture at Shanghai Innovation Institute
-* (08/2024) YOCO at Unify, SDU, and Danqi's group in Princeton
+* (2024) YOCO at Unify, SDU, and Danqi's group in Princeton
-* (07/2023) RetNet at BAAI, DAMO Academy, and HanLab in MIT
+* (2023) RetNet at BAAI, DAMO Academy, and HanLab in MIT

 # Honors & Awards
 * (06/2023) Outstanding Graduate & Thesis, Tsinghua University